CALL01353 659999

 Above water attractions

-Despite the fact there is so much to discover underwater it would be a pity to miss out on experiencing the beauty of the Philippines topside.
+Despite the fact there's so much to discover underwater it would be a pity to miss out on experiencing the beauty of the Philippines topside.
 These islands are home to spectacular tropical scenery, world-class white sand beaches, emerald rice fields, lively cities and vibrant festivals.
 Combined with the renowned Filipino hospitality and warmth in a true melting pot of cultures, when you visit the Philippines an unforgettable dive holiday awaits.

 Experience the Philippines